 (1) For FY 2024, reflects the total grant date fair market value of restricted stock unit awards granted during the fiscal year, calculated in accordance with FASB ASC Topic 718, as well as the total grant date fair value of the performance-based unit awards granted during the fiscal year, with the performance-based unit awards calculated based on the probable level of achievement at the time of grant.
 In valuing the FY 2024 restricted stock unit awards, the fair value of each share was \$27.66, the market value of our common stock on the date we granted the awards (the service inception date).
-In valuing the FY 2024 performance-based unit awards, the fair value of each share was \$25.48, the market value of our common stock on the date we granted the awards (the service inception date) less the dividends we expect to pay before the shares vest.
-The grant date fair value, assuming maximum achievement of the performance goals, of performance-based units is shown as follows:
+In valuing the FY 2024 performance-based unit awards, the fair value of each share was \$25.48, the market value of our common stock on the date we granted the awards (the service inception date).
+In valuing the fair value, assuming maximum achievement of the performance goals, of performance-based units is shown as follows:

-FY 2024 (\$)
+Name FY 2024 (\$)

-3,686,446
+Melinda D. Whittington 3,686,446

-943,160
+Robert G. Lucian 943,160

-545,426
+Rebecca M. Reeder 545,426

-569,108
+Robert Sundy II 569,108

-552,582
+Michael A. Leggett 552,582

 - (2) Consists of cash awards for the achievement of performance goals for the respective year made under our MIP.
-Payments are generally made in the first quarter following completion of the fiscal year. - (3) All Other Compensation for FY 2024 consists of the following: - Company contributions to the 401(k) Plan and contributions or credits to the Executive Deferred Compensation Plan of the following amounts: Ms. Whittington \$140,068; Mr. Lucian - \$62,778; Ms. Reeder - \$14,950; Mr. Sundy - \$47,789; and Mr. Leggett - \$50,144. - Company-paid life insurance premiums and tax reimbursements related to company contributions to the deferred compensation plans (made in the prior year), which tax reimbursements were of the following amounts: Ms. Whittington \$2,396; Mr. Lucian \$1,157; Mr. Sundy \$300; and Mr. Leggett \$82. - For Ms. Whittington, reimbursement of eligible expenses for financial planning services. - For Ms. Whittington, our incremental cost of \$104,433 for her personal use of the company aircraft, which is calculated by multiplying the aircraft's hourly variable operating cost by the flight time for the applicable trip.
+Payments are generally made in the first quarter following completion of the fiscal year. - (3) All Other Compensation for FY 2024 consists of the following: - Company contributions to the 401(k) Plan and contributions or credits to the Executive Deferred Compensation Plan of the following amounts: Ms. Whittington \$140,068; Mr. Lucian \$62,778; Ms. Reeder \$14,950; Mr. Sundy \$47,789; and Mr. Leggett \$50,144. - Company-paid life insurance premiums and tax reimbursements related to company contributions to the deferred compensation plans (made in the prior year), which tax reimbursements were of the following amounts: Ms. Whittington - \$2,396; Mr. Lucian - \$1,157; Mr. Sundy - \$300; and Mr. Leggett - \$82. - For Ms. Whittington, reimbursement of eligible expenses for financial planning services. - For Ms. Whittington, our incremental cost of \$104,433 for her personal use of the company aircraft, which is calculated by multiplying the aircraft's hourly variable operating cost by the flight time for the applicable trip.
 Variable operating costs consist of fuel, landing and parking fees, variable maintenance, variable pilot expenses for travel, and any special catering costs and other miscellaneous variable costs.
 On certain occasions, her spouse and other family members or guests accompanied Ms. Whittington on a flight.
 No additional incremental operating cost is incurred in such situations under the foregoing methodology.
 We did not pay Ms. Whittington any amounts in connection with taxes on income imputed to her for personal use of our aircraft.